PhillipMahlke-flour/sunmiconditionalimports/README.md

 * Conditional imports for the sunmi_printer_plus package for receipt printing
 * Conditional imports for the sunmi_scanner package for barcode scanning
+* Conditional imports for the qrcode_barcode_scanner package for external scanner devices
 * Bitmap image processing with transparency support and aspect ratio preservation
 * SumUp payment integration for processing card payments
 * Cross-platform compatibility for web and Android